Want to see content from United States of America

 What is the future of the Dakar Rally?

-After its adventures in Europe, Africa and South America, Saudi Arabia is providing a stable base for the Dakar Rally, initially opening up the country to competitors and the media.
-The Dakar is all about crossing borders and there are longer term ambitions to take the Dakar into other nations in the Middle East and even back to Africa.
-The event itself has expanded to include new categories, notably the Challenger races which are more affordable for smaller teams to race in, opening up the competition for the next generation of drivers.
-And with the aim of being carbon neutral by 2030, the Dakar has become a hotbed of racing technology, notably the Audi RS Q e-tron, as well as the cutting edge M1000 vehicles such as the Tacita Discanto electric bike and the hydrogen-powered KH-7 Epsilon.
+After adventures in Europe, Africa and South America, Saudi Arabia is the new home of the Dakar Rally.
+The Dakar was built on crossing borders, and there are longer-term ambitions to take the Dakar into other nations in the Middle East.
+The event itself has expanded to include new categories, notably the Challenger races, which are more affordable for smaller teams to race in, opening up the competition for the next generation of drivers.
+With the aim of being carbon neutral by 2030, the Dakar continues to be a hotbed of racing technology in the M1000 category and beyond.

 Be sure to download the free Red Bull TV app and catch the Dakar action on all your devices!
 Get the app here